So far we have studied unconstrained minimization of

 (2) Active-set methods.
 Guess which constraints are active, solve the resulting

-equality-constrained problem, then check whether the guess is consistent with dual feasibility
+equality-constrained problem, then check whether the guess is consistent with dual feasibility and

-set can be identified cheaply, but requires more logic for dynamically updating the active set.
+can be identified cheaply, but requires more logic for dynamically updating the active set.

 Modern interior-point methods use a smoothed version of slack-variable tracking with barrier

-a way that reveals structure often invisible in the primal.
+in a way that reveals structure often invisible in the primal.